As a self-employed wedding planner, you only pay tax on your profit. Profit is your income minus allowable business expenses.

 Why Proper Bookkeeping Matters

-• Profit can be overstated
+• Profit is overstated

-• Tax can be miscalculated
+• Tax is miscalculated

 Accurate tracking ensures you only pay tax on true profit.
+Our bookkeeping service can help you keep deposits, supplier costs, event income and expenses tidy throughout the year.